RKolen/Dream-Front-End/readme.md

   - The store page
   - The Game information

 These 2 clients are connected via a separate backend.
-One of the hardest task was to create a login system that would function with the seperate backend.
+One of the hardest tasks was to create a login system that would function with the seperate backend.

 In addition we have created 5 functional games.